 - 1. House shoes or slippers; - 2.
 See-through garments; - 3.
-Tops that are backless, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps; Sleeveless shirts must have a finished hem (no ripped or torn edges allowed), no bare shoulders; - Clothing that does not cover undergarments when a student is sitting or standing; - 5.
+Tops that are backless, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps; Sleeveless shirts must have a finished hem (no ripped or torn edges allowed), no bare shoulders; - 4.
+Clothing that does not cover undergarments when a student is sitting or standing; - 5.
 Undergarments worn as outer wear; - 6.
-Clothing that does not reach to mid-thigh; - 7.
-Holes in pants that are above mid-thighunless patched; - 8.
+Clothing that does not reach to mid-thigh;

+- 7. Holes in pants that are above mid-thigh unless patched; - 8.
 Shorts (all types), athletic pants, or any other type of pants with lettering or any type of graffiti on the posterior area. - 9.
 "Low rider"/"sagging" shorts or pants or pajama bottoms; - 10.
 Clothing with profane, obscene, or otherwise inappropriate language; - 11.
 Clothing with words, symbols or images that promote illegal, sexual, or violent behavior; - 12.
 Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 13.
 Language or symbols that promote gangs; - 14.
-Hats, caps, and hoods (hooded sweatshirts worn up); - 15.
-Handkerchiefs;

-- 16. Sunglasses; - 17.
+Hoods (hooded sweatshirts worn up, however, hats and caps may be worn at the teacher's discretion; - 15.
+Handkerchiefs; - 16.
+Sunglasses; - 17.
 Face paint; - 18.
 Overly-dramatic make-up; - 19.
 Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn (although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event); - 20.
 Blankets carried or worn as coats or wraps while in the building; - 21.
 Heavy or loose chains, or straps that create a safety risk.